huangsd/huangsd.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Ph.D students, Postdoctorals and Assistant Professors to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [10/2025] Congrats to Yang Liu's National Scholarship of China (国奖)!
 - [09/2025] I have been invited to be a PC member for the 14th International Conference on Learning Representations (ICLR'26)
 - [09/2025] I have been invited to be a PC member for the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR'26)
 - [07/2025] I have been invited to be a PC member for the 40th AAAI Conference on Artificial Intelligence (AAAI'26).